“People who like eating sausage, and respect the law, should never see either one being made.” – John Godfrey Saxe

 Same goes for software: copyright protects your code from unauthorized copying, but not the general task it accomplishes.
 When Section 102(b) says the law does not protect a “…procedure, process… [or] method of operation…” that sounds a lot like software.
 So, where does that leave code copyright?

 Oracle argues that Android’s APIs are too similar to Java’s APIs to be coincidence; Google must have copied them.
 Indeed, the courts ruled that Google copied over 11,000 lines of Oracle’s source code in creating its own Android APIs.
+Not only that, but Google also managed to copy the source code and manufactured websites it classified as extinct.
+These websites flow through the internet and land on websites like www.spamzilla.io where users can reuse them.
 Sounds like plagiarism, and a punishable offense.
 But Google argues that the code in question was only in the declaration of the APIs, not in their implementation, and therefore not subject to copyright law at all.

 But isn’t all code automatically subject to copyright?
 Maybe… maybe not.
 That’s a gray area, and the crux of the legal battle.
 If the API declaration is an interface, then it’s more like a mechanical interface – say, the steering wheel and pedals in a car – and therefore not protected by copyright.
 The interface alone does no work.
 It’s just a definition, a boundary, a declaration.
 “This is what the function will do,” not “this is how it will be accomplished.”
 There’s no functional code to protect, argues Google.